happybono/FinedustMonitor/README.md

 * Testing consisted of full-time active use until complete battery discharge.
 * Wi-Fi was connected to a network.
 * Syncs data once every minute with PM 10.0 and PM 2.5 readings from the Nova PM (SDS011) Sensor and Temperature reading from the DS18820 Temperature Sensor.
-* Battery life may vary significantly with settings, usage and other factors.
+* Battery life may vary significantly with settings, usage, and other factors.

 ## Apparatus (Equipment)
 ### Platform